► Baby battery crossover due in next year

 Volvo’s electric plans explained

-'We’ll need fewer saloon and estate variants,' says Volvo boss Håkan Samuelsson, 'we'll still have them, but probably not as many, with more SUV models instead.
-We need to expand even more there, and we’re planning something smaller even than the 40 Series.
+Previous Volvo boss Håkan Samuelsson told CAR magazine back in 2021: ‘We’ll need fewer saloon and estate variants in future.
+We’ll still have them, but probably not as many, with more SUV models instead.
+We need to expand even more there, and we’re planning something smaller even than the 40 Series.’

 Google’s Android Automotive OS: does it work?

-Stay tuned for more details as we get them.
+Stay tuned for more details on the new Volvo EX30 as we get them.

 Read our Volvo reviews here